NORD Rare Spotlight CIDP Arthur Photo

 Finally, in October 2014, I began experiencing weakness, first in my arms, then in my legs.
 I could not lift my hands above my head, I was tripping a lot and had foot drop.
 After two six-day tapers of Prednisone with improving and relapsing weakness, I was again referred to a neurologist.
 In the six months that I waited for an appointment, I lost my ability to walk without assistance.

-Nord rare spotlight cidp arthur 2
+nord rare spotlight cidp arthur 2

 In April 2015, an electromyography and nerve conduction study yielded a conclusive diagnosis of CIDP.
 Immediately, treatment began with plasmapheresis, a process that filters the blood and removes harmful antibodies.
 Although we found that this process didn’t work for me, my doctors began treating me with intravenous immunoglobulin (IVIG), a blood product prepared from the serum of between thousands of donors per batch.
 After six months of infusions, I was able to use a walker, and eventually a cane.